Lee Newham of Designed by Good People offered some thoughts:

-"Alcohol causes much more problems than cigarettes, and I have designed lots of alcohol packaging.
+"Alcohol causes many more problems than cigarettes, and I've designed lots of alcohol packaging.
 Where do you draw the line?"

-If, at the beginning, you feel bad for working with a cause you don't support, you can always balance the scales by providing a service for local non-profit organisations, and giving a little back to the community.
+If, at the beginning of design self-employment, you feel bad for working with a cause you don't support, you can always balance the scales by providing a service to local non-profits and giving a little back to the community.

 How much do ethics affect your design practices?

 If you didn't believe in what a client was offering, would you simply rule out a working relationship?
 Would you think about it first or does it all depend on your current income?
 How responsible is your graphic design?